ianwoo/stakefish-test/README.md

 The only 3rd party dependency library is ky, simply to avoid the annoying fetch boilerplate (and react router I guess, but does that really count?)

+EDIT: And a little library called "react-twitter-embed" to embed the exchange's twitter feed

 Testing for responsive design was done with Chrome developer tools, checking the look of the page on the list of default viewports (iPhone SE, iPhone XR, etc...)

 ## Script: